Tom-Hirschberger/MMM-Serial-Notifications/examples/APDS-9960_Multi-VL53L1X/APDS-9960_Multi-VL53L1X.md

 ## CONCLUSION ##
-If everything went well we do no get gestures and hits transmitted on the serial interface and can react to them on the Raspberry Pi.
+If everything went well we do now get gestures and hits transmitted on the serial interface and can react to them on the Raspberry Pi.
 If a hit happend for a VL53L1X sensor hits during the DEBOUNCE period will be ignored.